Battle of Cowpens: Patriot counterattack

 Morgan ordered a volley.
 Howard's "fleeing" militia suddenly stopped their withdrawal and made an about-face.
 The Virginians fired into the British at a range of no more than 30 yards, with massive effect, causing their pursuers to lurch to a halt.
 Howard shouted, "Charge bayonets!"
 The Continentals in the center, as ordered, mounted a bayonet charge.
-Tarleton's force, faced with a terrible surprise, began to collapse; some men surrendered on the spot, while others turned and ran.
+Tarleton's force, faced with a terrible surprise, began to collapse; some men surrendered on the spot while others turned and ran.
 Howard's men charged forward and seized the two British grasshopper cannons.
 Washington's cavalry came around from behind the opposite American left and hit the British on their right flank and rear.
 Pickens's militia, having now reorganized, charged out from behind the hill, completing a 360-degree circle around the American position to hit the 71st Highlanders on Tarleton's left flank and rear.
 Howard ordered the Virginia militia, whose withdrawal had brought on the ill-fated British charge, to turn about and attack the Scots from the other direction.

 The shock of the sudden charge, coupled with the reappearance of the American militiamen on the left flank where Tarleton's exhausted men expected to see their own cavalry, proved too much for the British.
-Nearly half of the British and Loyalist infantrymen fell to the ground whether they were wounded or not, with their will to fight having gone.
+Nearly half of the British and Loyalist infantrymen fell to the ground whether they were wounded or not with their will to fight having gone.
 Babits diagnoses "combat shock" as the cause for this abrupt British collapse—the effects of exhaustion, hunger, and demoralization suddenly catching up with them.
 They were caught in a double envelopment which one writer compared to a small-scale version of the ancient Battle of Cannae.
 Many surrendered.

 When Tarleton's right flank and center line collapsed, only a minority of the 71st Highlanders were putting up a fight against part of Howard's line.
-Tarleton, realizing how desperate his situation was, rode back to his sole remaining intact troops, the cavalry of the British Legion.
-He ordered them to charge, but they instead fled the field.
+Tarleton rode back to his sole remaining intact troops, the cavalry of the British Legion.
+He ordered them to charge, but they refused orders and left the field.
 The Highlanders, surrounded by militia and Continentals, surrendered.
-Desperate to save something, Tarleton found about 40 cavalrymen and with them tried to retrieve his two cannons, but they had been captured, and he too retreated from the field.
-Although their charge was initially effective, the dragoons, numbering about 50, were quickly surprised and outnumbered by Washington's concealed cavalry, and they were driven back in disarray.
+Tarleton gathered about 40 cavalry, mostly men of the 17th plus officers, and tried to retrieve his two cannons, but they had been captured, and he too retreated from the field.
+Although their charge was initially effective, the dragoons, numbering about 50, were quickly surprised and outnumbered by Washington's concealed cavalry and they were driven back in disarray.